Addiction and Self-Medicating

 Losing a parent at an early age is one example of trauma that can lead to post-traumatic stress disorder (PTSD).
 PTSD is an important aspect of the self-medication theory for some psychology experts since it is thought that the development of PTSD can be linked to addiction.

 Traumatic events in early life have been linked to an increase in alcoholism and an increase in IV drug use.
 While addiction is very complex and difficult to understand completely, some scientists believe that the brain's response to trauma and the resulting PTSD is responsible, at least in part, for addiction.

 After a traumatic experience, the amygdala begins to work overtime in response to the event.
 This increased activity may continue long after the event, even when there is no threat in the foreseeable future which may trigger the cycle of addiction.

-Substance abuse is definitely higher among those who have experienced a traumatic experience, but there are also some who rely on alcohol and drugs as a response to an existing condition that isn’t related to trauma or PTSD.
+Substance abuse is higher among those who have experienced a traumatic experience, but some rely on alcohol and drugs as a response to an existing condition that isn't related to trauma or PTSD.